kalasforever/kalasforever/README.md

 - 👀 I’m interested in financial.
 - 🌱 I’m currently learning graphics.
 - 💞️ I’m looking to collaborate on graphic interpretation
-- 📫 How to reach me ,, you can call.
+- 📫 How to reach me, you can call or follow.

 <!---
 kalasforever/kalasforever is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.